 When your child is diagnosed with ADHD, or is showing symptoms of an executive function disorder, you will have to make several decisions regarding your child’s care.
-Some decisions you will have to make include deciding whether your child needs medication or coaching and tutoring to help them excel in school.
+Learn how Managing ADHD without medication.

 After absorbing your child’s diagnosis and consulting with their doctor, you may have chosen to opt out of medication.
 You may be wondering about what options there are for managing ADHD without medication.
 Below, we’ll outline some management tips for improving their executive function.